AdobeDocs/commerce-operations.en/help/configuration/deployment/overview.md

 Most of the time, the configuration options you set in the shared, system-specific, or sensitive configuration cannot be edited in the Admin.
 This helps keep your settings consistent across all systems.
 (You can optionally use the [`magento config:set` command](../cli/set-configuration-values.md) without the `--lock` option to configure settings that are editable in the Admin.)

-Each Magento configuration option has a unique _configuration path_.
+Each Commerce configuration option has a unique _configuration path_.
 To set a value for a configuration option, you can use either a CLI command or an environment variable to set the value for that configuration path on a specific system.